kanishmanickam/SE_Team11_AccessibleLanguageLearningPlatform/README.md

 # Accessible Language Learning Platform

+## Project Title & Tagline

-An accessible MERN language-learning platform designed to support learners with dyslexia, ADHD, and autism.
+**Accessible Language Learning Platform** — an accessible MERN language-learning platform designed to support learners with **dyslexia, ADHD, and autism**.

-## 1) Project overview
+## Project Description

-This system provides condition-aware lesson delivery, interaction practice, and progress tracking.
+This system provides **condition-aware lesson delivery**, **interaction practice**, and **progress tracking**, with built-in accessibility preferences and audio support.

+## Problem Statement

+Many language-learning tools are not designed for neurodiverse learners and can be hard to follow due to dense layouts, fast pacing, limited personalization, and a lack of consistent audio support.
+This project addresses that gap by offering a learning experience that adapts to learners’ needs and preferences (reading support, structured interactions, and repeatable audio narration).

+## Target Users

+- Learners with **dyslexia** who benefit from readable typography, spacing, and audio narration.
+- Learners with **ADHD** who benefit from reduced distractions, clear pacing, and focused flows.
+- Learners with **autism** who benefit from simplified layouts, predictable structure, and repeatable audio.
+- Educators/parents supporting the above learners.

+## Features Overview

 Key capabilities in this repository:

 - Condition-specific learning experiences (Dyslexia / ADHD / Autism) in the React UI.
 - JWT-based authentication and protected APIs.
 - User accessibility preferences persisted in MongoDB and applied on the frontend.